 - Multi-Armed and Dangerous: She has four arms.

 - Super Strength: Being an insect gives her this.

-- Too Many Babies: She can get birth to thousands of babies every year.
+- Too Many Babies: She can give birth to thousands of babies every year.

 A regular at Carol's dojo.
 She was once a notorious, dangerous, amazing candy thief.
 Now she's a grandma.

 - Bitch in Sheep's Clothing: She convinces K.O. to steal a rare piece of candy with her, and openly lampshades the fact that she'll doublecross him at the end, which she does, and enjoys every moment of it.

 - Classy Cat-Burglar: Despite her appearance, she was once a jewel thief with a notorious reputation.